genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 The id parameter indicates the id of the newly created audit table, and will need to be different from any other table id.

-If you are using the GPAL event handlers, this is sufficient to enable auditing on this table.
+As we are using the GPAL event handlers, this is sufficient to enable auditing on this table.
 A new table is created by the name of the original table, with the **_AUDIT** suffix added to the end.
 In this instance that would be the **TRADE_AUDIT** table.

 #### Updating the state machine to use auditing